ThitZaw/Colab/README.md

 # Colab
 This is Jupyter Notebook file for Simple GA ALgorithm and Brute Force Algorithm

+Add titanic dataset jupyter notebook
+Added the testing kaggle api with titanic dataset